sathviknp/sathviknp.github.io/_pages/about.md

 I've demonstrated real-world impact through successful industry-academia collaborations, leading to press coverage spanning [60+ news articles](../in-the-news/).
 I enjoy presenting deep technical concepts to a broad audience.
 Through [20+ invited talks](../talks/) and panel discussions, I've presented to regulators, enforcement agencies, industry research groups, academics, engineering leaders, and students.
 I have over 9 years of cumulative experience in Computer Security, Machine Learning, NLP, Networking, and Software Development.
 I've worked at Cisco, Google/Mandiant, Centurylink, Bandwidth, and the Industry Traceback Group throughout my professional career.

-**I'm on the job market**: Looking ahead, I aim to further bridge the gap between research and industry, advancing security solutions to tackle emerging threats.
-Do reach out on [LinkedIn](https://www.linkedin.com/in/sathviknprasad/) or via [email](../contact/) if I'd be a good fit for your organization.

 **Research website on all things robocalls: [robocall.science](https://robocall.science)**